B1.5 Count to 50 by 1s, 2s, 5s, and 10s, using a variety of tools and strategies.

 • How did you determine the number?
 Show me using the Rekenreks.

-• What would you do to represent, on the Rekenreks, a number to which we would add or subtract 5 or 10?
+• What would you do to represent a number on the Rekenreks if you want to add or subtract 5 or 10?

 • When is it better to skip count by 10s using Rekenreks?